-The Spine Team was started in 2004 by Gordon Linscott and Annette Williams to develop a patient centred approach to the treatment and management of back pain
+The Spine Team was started in 2004 by Gordon and Annette Linscott to develop a patient centred approach to the treatment and management of back pain

 Welcome to The Spine Team